-To get the holiday season started, my girlfriend and I decided to visit the Christmas market in Luxembourg City first.
+To get the holiday season started, I decided to visit the Christmas market in Luxembourg City first.
 It was my first time in Luxembourg and I didn’t really know what to expect.
-I certainly didn’t think I’d find three Christmas markets in such s small city.
+I certainly didn’t think I’d find three Christmas markets in such a small city.

 Place d’Armes Christmas Market

-For our first meal, we obviously had to get a sausage.
-We chose the stall with the longest line (as that’s almost always the best way to pick the best establishment).
+For my first meal, I obviously had to get a sausage.
+I chose the stall with the longest line (as that’s almost always the best way to pick the best establishment).
 Bratwurst and mettwurst were both available.
 The former is the typical German sausage, usually white and mildly flavored.
 Mettwurst is more common in Luxembourg.
 It’s dark red in color and flavored with garlic and other spices.

 I asked the vendor which was better and he said he preferred the mettwurst.
-We followed his recommendation and weren’t disappointed.
+I followed his recommendation and wasn’t disappointed.
 The sausages are thick and juicy.
-They were tricky to eat without accidentally dripping or spraying our clothes, and I can’t say we were altogether successful.
-For only €4 ($4.40) per sausage, they were one of the cheapest meals in town.
-We very quickly learned that Luxembourg is a very expensive country to visit or live in.
+It was tricky to eat without accidentally dripping or spraying my clothes, and I can’t say I was altogether successful.
+For only €4 ($4.40) per sausage, it was one of the cheapest meals in town.
+I very quickly learned that Luxembourg is a very expensive country to visit or live in.

-We returned to the Place d’Armes market later that evening for dinner.
-This time, we picked up a stack of gromperekichelcher from the same stall.
-These translate from Luxembourgish as “potato cookies” or “pancakes”.
+I returned to the Place d’Armes market later that evening for dinner.
+This time, I picked up a stack of gromperekichelcher from the same stall.
+These translate from Luxembourgish as “potato cookies” or “potato pancakes”.
 They’re like American hashbrown patties deep-fried and flavored with some really nice spices.
 Potato pancakes can be found all around Europe with different names, but I think gromperekichelcher from Luxembourg just might be my favorite!
-Three of them set us back €5 ($5.50).
-They were enough to fill us up, but we wanted to go back and pick up another dozen.
-To save our waistline, we didn’t.
+Three of them set me back €5 ($5.50).
+They were enough to fill me up, but I wanted to go back and pick up another dozen.
+To save my waistline, I didn’t.

-The following day, we returned for one more meal at this market.
-This time, we grabbed a bratwurst from the other sausage stall.
+The following day, I returned for one more meal at this market.
+This time, I grabbed a bratwurst from the other sausage stall.
 It was good, but the mettwurst was definitely better.
 The line was shorter than the other stall and the sausages were slightly cheaper at €3.80 ($4.20) each.

 One other meal I saw at this market which looked really good was spätzle.
 This is an egg noodle pasta served all over Europe in different variations.
 I think the one at the Christmas market in Luxembourg had some kind of meat mixed in, but my German wasn’t good enough to read the menu.
 A serving was €6.50 ($7.15).